sms652/chat-framework-nodejs/docs/code-of-conduct.md

 experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-## Our Standards
+## Our Standards 📞07073792853

-Examples of behavior that contributes to creating a positive environment
+Examples of behavior that contributes to creating a positive environment include:accessibility🇧🇳
-include:

 *   Using welcoming and inclusive language
 *   Being respectful of differing viewpoints and experiences
 *   Gracefully accepting constructive criticism
 *   Focusing on what is best for the community
-*   Showing empathy towards other community members
+*   Showing empathy towards other community members +6732367833

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behavior by participants include📥

 *   The use of sexualized language or imagery and unwelcome sexual attention or advances